ermatlock/we-go-travel-tracker/README.md

 npm install
 ```

-To verify that it is setup correctly, run `npm start` in your terminal.
-Go to `http://localhost:8080/` and you should see a page with some `h1` text, Turing logo image and a beautiful gradient background.
-If that's the case, you're good to go.
-Enter `control + c` in your terminal to stop the server at any time.
+Run `npm start` in your terminal.
+Go to `http://localhost:8080/` You should see the site!
+To stop the server at any time, enter `control + c` in your terminal.

 You will also need to set up a local API server:
 - Clone the [repository](https://github.com/turingschool-examples/travel-tracker-api) to your local machine